akinom/eis_python/README.md

 ## PyCharm

 You'll need PyCharm when you start coding more seriously.
-Intially you'll be fine with notesbooks and ipython.
+Initially you'll be fine with notesbooks and ipython.

 The first time you start PyCharm you ned to configure a Python Interpreter.
-There will be a message with a link at the top right of the window, Click on it and make sure you add the python interpreter for version3.
+There will be a message with a link at the top right of the window, Click on it and make sure you add the python interpreter for version3 as the Base Interpreter.
+Leave the LOcation field as it is suggested.
+It is a path relative to the root of your project.

 ![PyCharm Dialog](./doc/PyCharm-config-python.png)